ghiscoding/Angular-Slickgrid/README.md

 [![codecov](https://codecov.io/gh/ghiscoding/Angular-Slickgrid/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/Angular-Slickgrid)

 ### Brief introduction
 One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid), which was originally developed by @mleibman, is now available to the Angular world.
 SlickGrid beats most other datagrids in terms of features, customizability and performance (running smoothly with even a million rows).
 Angular-Slickgrid is a wrapper on top of [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal/) (which is required), in the early beginning we used the `6pac/SlickGrid` fork but that was dropped in >=[v7.0](https://github.com/ghiscoding/Angular-Slickgrid/releases/tag/v7.0.3) since Slickgrid-Universal is now a standalone project.
-SlickGrid was also recently rewritten to be browser native (no more ~jQuery~ 🎉).
+SlickGrid was also recently rewritten with browser native code (no more ~jQuery~ 🎉).

 ### License
 [MIT License](LICENSE)

 ## Documentation
-📕 [Documentation](https://ghiscoding.gitbook.io/angular-slickgrid/getting-started/quick-start) website powered by GitBook.
+📕 [Documentation](https://ghiscoding.gitbook.io/angular-slickgrid/getting-started/quick-start) website powered by GitBook (_for version >=7, or use the [Wiki](https://github.com/ghiscoding/Angular-Slickgrid/wiki) for older versions_).

 For common issues, see the [Troubleshooting Section](#troubleshooting-section) below